dku-boanlab/sfc/README.md

 $ ./ovs-into-kvm.sh
 $ sudo reboot

-2. Create VNFs
+2. Create 7 default VNFs
-$ virt-manager (create Ubuntu-16.04 VMs)
+$ virt-manager
+- VNFs: firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
+- Make sure that the name of new VMs are the above ones (case-sensitive)
+- Use Ubuntu 16.04
+- Add two interfaces (attached to ovsbr0)

 # Execution
 - Make a service chain